wazuh/wazuh-documentation/source/user-manual/reference/daemons/clusterd.rst

 wazuh-clusterd
 ==============

+.. versionadded:: 3.0.0

-The wazuh-clusterd program manages the Wazuh cluster communications among managers belonging to the cluster and synchronizes all files every *interval* (specified in the :doc:`Local configuration <../reference/ossec-conf/cluster>`) time.
+The wazuh-clusterd program manages the Wazuh cluster communications among managers belonging to the cluster and synchronizes all files every *interval* (specified in the :doc:`Local configuration <../ossec-conf/cluster>`) time.

 wazuh-clusterd options